-Reason: To preserve the special interest and historic fabric of the listed buildings and in compliance with section 16 of the Planning (Listed Buildings and Conservation Areas) Act 1990 and the aims and objectives of the National Planning Policy Framework and Policy 40 of the Oadby and Wigston Local Plan.
+Reason: To safeguard the character and appearance of the Listed Building and in accordance with the aims and objectives of the National Planning Policy Framework and Policies 6, 40 and 44 of the Oadby and Wigston Local Plan.

-5. Prior to commencement of development details of the proposed works and methodologies for widening of the western doorway, the removal of the stone mullion window and its subsequent restoration and refitting, together with the detail for restoring the western elevation shall be submitted and approved in writing by the Local Planning Authority.
-The development shall only be carried out in accordance with the approved details.
+6. Prior to the commencement of development above ground level, details of the proposed coursing, bonding and pointing shall be submitted to and approved in writing by the Local Planning Authority.
+The proposed works shall only be carried out in accordance with the approved details.

-Reason: To safeguard the character and appearance of the listed building and in accordance with the aims and objectives of the National Planning Policy Framework and Local Plan Policies 6, 40 and 44 of the Oadby and Wigston Local Plan.
+Reason: To safeguard the character and appearance of the Listed Building and in accordance with the aims and objectives of the National Planning Policy Framework and Policies 6, 40 and 44 of the Oadby and Wigston Local Plan.